The Least Wonderful Time of the Year

 1. Leave a paper trail

 The most effective weapon any small-business owner can wield at tax time is an organized, detailed record of all financial transactions, including accounts receivable, accounts payable, and all other expenses and income.
 Ironically, it’s the one armament most often neglected or enlisted only at the last minute.
 “That’s the Achilles’ heel of the small-business person,” says Fred Daily, tax attorney, a professor at the Golden Gate University School of Taxation, and author of Tax Savvy for Small Business (Nolo Press, 1998).
 If you’re not in the habit of noting every dollar you spend on your business – including the $5 for a cab ride back to the office after meeting with your accountant – you’re missing important deductions that can add up to hefty sums.
+Also read how to Avoid Double Taxation on foreign income.
 And if the IRS ever comes knocking, a meticulous record will prove invaluable.

 2. Stay abreast of new regulations

 Federal and state tax laws change so often that even accountants have trouble keeping up.
 But then, you’re paying that number cruncher to know this stuff.
 Your job?
 Check in with your accountant every month or so to grill her about any code changes that may have occurred, ask her how they could affect you, and find out what you can do now to take advantage of them or reduce the damage they might do.
 The Section 179 deduction rule, for example, was amended last year so that the maximum deduction for business-related purchases rose from $18,500 to $19,000.
 That’s a good thing to know about when you’re deciding whether to upgrade your business equipment.